rcnunes/ZOINHOZX/README.md

 # RELEASES:

-This project releases both the English (EN) and Portuguese (PT-BR) versions of the game in it final executable .TAP file which can be played via a Sinclair ZX Spectrum emulator and / or on a real compatible machine.
+This project releases both the English (EN) and Portuguese (PT-BR) versions of the game in its final executable .TAP file which can be played via a Sinclair ZX Spectrum emulator and / or on a real compatible machine.

 # AUTHORS: